Tren de la Costa (Peru)

-Tren de la Costa is a planned regional rail line in Peru, paralleling the Pan American Highway between the cities of Sullana and Ica, via Lima.
+The Tren de la Costa is a planned regional rail line in Peru, paralleling the Pan American Highway between the cities of Sullana, Lima, and Ica.
 The line is estimated to cost $10 billion, and is expected to carry 57 million passengers per year.

 Project

 In October 2012, Congress declared the line a national priority and invited invitations to tender for the financing, construction, operation and maintenance of the line.
 Little progress was made until a 2019 announcement from the Peruvian government declaring its intention to fund the line as a public private partnership.